Windows 10 Fixes

-As a new "feature" in the Creators Update, Windows's system d3d files now take priority over local d3d files inside game-folders.
+As a new "feature" in the Creators Update, Windows's system d3d files now take priority over local d3d files.
+(Those inside the game-folders).
 This causes all kinds of errors.
-Crashes, messed up graphics, extreme slowdowns, and some games won't even launch at all.
+Crashes, messed up graphics, extreme slowdowns, and some games that won't even launch.
 Graphical renders like ENB or ReShade have